michagodfrey/ethans2/README.md

-# New design for Ethan's Coffee Heaven
+# Ethan's Coffee Heaven - Cafe in Savusavu

-An updated design for Ethan's Coffee Heaven's website.
+Files for Ethan's Coffee Heaven's website, a cafe in Savusavu, Fiji.

 ## Built with